-The Company clears customer transactions for Momentum Independent Network, Inc ("MIN"), an affiliate.
+The Company clears customer transactions for MIN, an affiliate.
 Based on an agreement with this entity, the Company receives a fee for clearing MIN trades.
-The Company also provides accounting, administrative services, management services and office facilities to MIN in accordance with an expense sharing agreement in the amount of \$50 per year.
+The Company provides accounting, administrative services, management services and office facilities to MIN in accordance with an expense sharing agreement (the "Agreement").
+Under the Agreement, the Parent processes invoices and the Company pays expenses on behalf of MIN.
+Under an informal agreement, the Company collects revenues and processes receipts on behalf of MIN.
+The net effects of these transactions are recorded in either receivable from or payable to brokers, dealers, and clearing organizations on the Statement of Financial Condition.
+In accordance with the Agreement, net intercompany amounts are settled periodically with the Company and the Parent.